A-Lohse/Computational-Social-Science-Journal-Club/README.md

 In the Computational Social Science Journal Club we read and discuss varies methodological and applied approaches within Computational Social Science (CSS).
 We take time to understand the theory behind a CSS approach, and allow ourselves to be inspired by the applied work by others.
 We meet every 3 weeks for 3 hours, and work with a topic.
 The Schedule is usually determined by the "After hours drinks" event in outlook, though I have move some dates.
 An outlook event should be in your calender, please accept or reject based on attendance.

 The dates for this semester are:
-- 17th of March: August - Images as data
+- 17th of March (13-16 small meeting room): August - Images as data
-- 31rd of March:
+- 31rd of March (13-16 small meeting room):
-- 21nd of April: Malene, something with NLP
+- 21nd of April (13.30-16.30 small meeting room): Malene, something with NLP
-- 12th of May:
+- 12th of May (13-16 small meeting room):
-- 2nd of June:
+- 2nd of June (13.30-16.30 small meeting room):

 ## Content of sessions